Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Introduction

 \subsection{Acknowledgements}

 We thank T.~Haines and B.~Stroh for informing us of their results in the Siegel case and of their forthcoming joint work with Q. Li.
-We thank Q. Li for corrections to the first version of the paper.
 We thank Q.~Yu for his interest in our conjectures concerning the face map.
 We thank Q.~He and R.~Zhou for an e-mail concerning complete self-dual lattice chains for orthogonal groups.
-We especially thank K.~Altmann for the many helpful explanations concerning the theory of toric varieties and for his interest in our questions about the flatness of the Lang covers.
+We especially thank Q. Li for several comments and corrections to first versions of the paper and K.~Altmann for the many helpful explanations concerning the theory of toric varieties and for his interest in our questions about the flatness of the Lang covers.

 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/2 – 390685813.
 G. P. was also supported by Simons Foundation grant SFI-MPS-TSM-00013296.